M Idioms

 make no mistake (about something)

-- have no doubt about something, be certain about something
+- to have no doubt about something, to be certain about something

-I told the man to make no mistake about the fact that he was not permitted to park his car in our parking area.
+I told the man to make no mistake about the fact that he is not permitted to park his car in our parking area.

 make nothing of (something)

-- ignore something as if it had not happened
+- to ignore something as if it had not happened

 The woman made nothing of the fact that she almost hit a woman in the parking lot.